-Selected firms should be prepared to conduct an approximately forty-five minute, on-site (Capitol Campus) question-and-answer session, with allowance to the firm for the first quarter hour to make a presentation of any type they deem suitable to demonstrate their abilities, knowledge of the subject matter and qualifications.
+Selected firms should be prepared to conduct an approximately thirty minute, interview question-and-answer session, with allowance to the firm for the first quarter hour to make a presentation of any type they deem suitable to demonstrate their abilities, knowledge of the subject matter and qualifications.
 Questions can be based on any aspect of the project or submitted proposals.